The most reliable measure is a time-use analysis of your actual meeting agendas and minutes. Here's how to do it:

 What you'll find

-Most boards discover that Outcomes represents 5–15% of their meeting time.
+When you run this analysis, most boards discover that Outcomes represents 5–15% of their meeting time.
 Operations usually consumes 60–80%.

 What the target is